sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-primer/Tang-primer-summary.md

 # Tang Primer

-Tang Primer series FPGA is a larger capacity board designed by Sipeed using a Chinese FPGA as the main chip.
+Tang Primer series FPGA is a larger capacity board designed by Sipeed .
 Up to now there are two models.

 ## Tang primer （Sold out）